ldeecke/mn-torch/README.md

 Execute `train.py` to train a ResNet20 on CIFAR10 from scratch, with all its batch normalizations (BN) replaced with mode normalization (MN) – thereby jointly normalizing samples similar to each other with individual means and standard deviations.

-To train a deeper architecture, run `train.py --model resnet56`.
+To train a different architecture, run `train.py --model resnet56`.
 To learn on CIFAR100, pass `--dataset cifar100`.
-An overview over all commands is accessed via `train.py --help`.
+For an overview over commands use `train.py --help`.

 This repository implements two modes of operation for MN, described below.